 There are basically two different types of cameras: CCTV or monocular cameras and time-of-flight cameras.
-CCTV cameras can be used for people counting, fight detection and generic anomalies.
+CCTV cameras can be used for people counting, fight detection and generic surveillance.
 The time-of-flight cameras can be used for more advanced people tracking and queue detection.
-All the camera's are using sophisticated local processing nodes to run their algorithms.
+All the cameras are using sophisticated local processing nodes to run their algorithms.
 Instead of raw footage, processed events are communicated to the MONICA cloud.

 Microphones are autonomous devices that have GPS built-in and also use local processing to prevent sending large amounts of raw data to the MONICA cloud.
-The microphones rely on 3G/4G connectivity to offload their data.
+The microphones rely on either 3G/4G via local carrier to offload their data.